-School of MIME researchers have achieved global prominence in six signature areas – Advanced Manufacturing; Design; Production, Service & Human Systems; Next-Generation Materials; Renewable Energy & Energy Sustainability; and Robotics.
+School of MIME researchers have achieved global prominence in six signature areas – Advanced Manufacturing; Design; Production, Service and Human Systems; Next-Generation Materials; Renewable Energy and Energy Sustainability; and Robotics.

 The Advanced Manufacturing group focuses concurrently on fundamental research and the commercially feasible development of manufacturing processes and systems that enable the high-value products of tomorrow.
 Specific research areas include scalable nanomaterial synthesis and thin-film deposition, powder sintering and injection molding.

 Design Engineering research focuses on understanding and improving the process of design in order to facilitate the creation of groundbreaking technologies.
-With seven active faculty, the School of Mechanical, Industrial, and Manufacturing Engineering has the largest academic mechanical engineering design research lab in the United States.
+With seven active faculty, the School of Mechanical, Industrial, and Manufacturing Engineering is one of the largest academic mechanical engineering design research lab in the United States.

 Next-generation materials research in MIME focuses primarily on structural materials, biomaterials, electronic ceramics, energy materials, sensors, and bulk and thin film materials processing.

-Production, Service, & Human Systems researchers focus on the design, integration, and optimization of systems to efficiently integrate people, equipment and information.
+Production, Service, and Human Systems researchers focus on the design, integration, and optimization of systems to efficiently integrate people, equipment and information.

-Renewable Energy & Energy Sustainability research focuses on development of breakthrough concepts, energy products, and systems to address critical environmental, societal, and economic issues while informing practices and attitudes towards energy utilization.
+Energy Systems and Sustainability research focuses on development of breakthrough concepts, energy products, and systems to address critical environmental, societal, and economic issues while informing practices and attitudes towards energy utilization.